What are tantrums?

 Tantrums in preschoolers and early school-age children

-At this age, children are also better able to understand that their actions have effects.
+At this age, children can better understand that their actions have effects.
 For example, after your child has calmed down from their tantrum, you could explain that a natural consequence of having a tantrum is that other children might not want to play with them.

 - Have a clear plan for how you’ll handle a tantrum in whatever situation you’re in.
 Concentrate on putting your plan into action when the tantrum happens.